Houghton-like groups from "shift-similar" groups: Introduction

 In fact we prove that the shift-similar group $G$ in Theorem~\ref{thrm:embed_fin_gen} can always be taken to be \emph{strongly shift-similar}, which means that a certain injective endomorphism of $G/\Symfin(\N)$ is an automorphism (see Definition~\ref{def:strong}).

 This result implies that there exist uncountably many isomorphism classes of finitely generated strongly shift-similar groups (Corollary~\ref{cor:uncountable}), so strongly shift-similar groups form an especially robust class of groups.
-It also implies that there exist finitely generated strongly shift-similar groups with undecidable word problem (Corollary~\ref{cor:undecidable}).
+In Example~\ref{ex:lots_of_fg_ss}, we spell out an intriguing family of examples of finitely generated shift-similar groups that warrant further investigation in the future.
+Theorem~\ref{thrm:embed_fin_gen} also implies that there exist finitely generated strongly shift-similar groups with undecidable word problem (Corollary~\ref{cor:undecidable}).
 Note that Theorem~\ref{thrm:embed_fin_gen} contrasts with the self-similar case, since no non-residually finite group can embed in any self-similar group, and moreover there only exist countably many isomorphism classes of finitely generated self-similar groups \cite[Subsection~1.5.3]{nekrashevych05}.
 Despite these group theoretic differences, shift-similar groups and self-similar groups are closely related in many ways, and their definitions are remarkably analogous.

 Serving as a ``Houghton world'' analog of self-similar groups indicates to us that shift-similar groups are important, because self-similar groups are undoubtedly important.
 Most famously, Grigorchuk's self-similar group served as the first known example of a group with intermediate growth, and of an amenable group that is not elementary amenable \cite{grigorchuk80,grigorchuk84}.
 As another important example, self-similar groups were used in \cite{grigorchuk00} to disprove a strong version of the Atiyah conjecture.
 R\"over--Nekrashevych groups of self-similar groups have also proven to have important applications, for instance they were shown in \cite{skipper19} to provide the first known family of simple groups with arbitrary finiteness length.